Security model — secrets at rest, threat model, operator discipline

 The integration will be opt-in and backwards-compatible — file-based fallback continues to work for headless/server contexts where no keyring service is available.

-Decision criteria for v0.32 ship vs later: spec implications around key rotation semantics, backup/restore round-trip behavior, and federation pair re-establishment after key rotation are non-trivial. v0.31 ships with this documentation; SKL-0641 ships when the spec questions resolve.
+Decision criteria: spec implications around key rotation semantics, backup/restore round-trip behavior, and federation pair re-establishment after key rotation are non-trivial.
+The integration ships when the spec questions resolve.

 See also